 Last fall, I transplanted many of these cuttings into a long container to bring indoors over the winter.
 They are sitting in a sunny south facing window and doing well.
 I used a few of them to make a coffee pot terrarium project!

 For more great garden ideas, be sure to visit my Pinterest garden board.
+Also be sure to check out this post for 25 Creative Succulent Planters to get some inspiration on how to showcase your succulents.

 Want to know more about Succulent Plant Propagation?
 This E-Book from Drought Smart Plants will tell you everything you need to know.